-To work out an employee’s entitlements to holidays and leave, you need to know whether the day is “an otherwise working day” for the employee.
+To work out an employee’s statutory and public holidays entitlements and leave, you need to know whether the day is “an otherwise working day” for the employee.
 That is, is it a day that the employee would normally have worked, if it were not a public holiday.

 If the public holiday falls on an ‘otherwise working day’ for your employee, you are required either to: